violitak/ezpaarse-middlewares/ezunpaywall/README.md

 # ezunpaywall

-Middleware that fetches [unpaywall](https://www.unpaywall.org/) metadata from [ezunpaywall](https://unpaywall.inist.fr/), the Unpaywall mirror hosted by the Inist-CNRS. this data are uses to enrich EC.
+Fetches [unpaywall](https://www.unpaywall.org/) metadata from [ezunpaywall](https://unpaywall.inist.fr/), the Unpaywall mirror hosted by the Inist-CNRS. this data are uses to enrich EC.

 ## Enriched fields